abhijithneilabraham/MLcourse/day1.md

 = (observation - prediction(x))2
 = (y - y')2
 ```
+We need a function that will minimize the parameters over our dataset.
+One common function that is often used is mean squared error, which measure the difference between the estimator (the dataset) and the estimated value (the prediction).
 **Mean square error (MSE)** is the average squared loss per example over the whole dataset.

 <p align="center">